 Setting the Operational Boundary for Carbon Accounting

-In the case of developers or builders of new buildings, the “embodied carbon” or the carbon emissions arising from the construction of new buildings could be placed within their organisations’ Scope 3 emissions.
-These emissions could be roughly grouped into upstream construction emissions and downstream operational and end of life emissions.
+In the case of developers or builders of new buildings, the “embodied carbon” or the carbon emissions arising from the construction of new buildings should be placed within their organisations’ scope 3 emissions.
 For developers or builders, the operational carbon emissions of those who buy or lease the building would sit within their downstream scope 3 emissions.
-Including these Scope 3 emissions within their accounting Operational Boundary would help developers and builders identify the wider climate impact of their business and ultimately to plan and set out improvements against this.
+Including these scope 3 emissions within their accounting operational boundary would help developers and builders identify the wider climate impact of their business and ultimately to plan and set out improvements against this.

 Scope 3 emissions can be the hardest emissions to measure or monitor and many organisations are daunted by the prospect of trying to account for them.
 However, many organisations already collect data ranging from travel expense claims, water bills and commuting surveys, to purchasing records or occupant energy consumption data.
 These can be monitored and converted into carbon emissions using published conversion factors.

 The Benefits of Carbon Accounting

 For any organisation, whether mandatory due to size or voluntary due to aspiration, carbon accounting can offer many rewarding opportunities:

 - Understanding their own Climate Impact